 Ace the NGWA Test 2026 – Dive into Your Groundwater Genius Journey!

-1 / 400
+1 / 20

-It shows the age of groundwater
+It shows the flow direction of surface water

 Next Question